China October data shows economy cooling further, need for more policy support

 Analysts believe more support may be needed to offset the drag from the cooling housing market, but are divided over whether Beijing will take more forceful action such as cutting interest rates unless there is a risk of a sharper slowdown.

-A massive stimulus programme during the global financial crisis left a legacy of inflationary pressures and heavy debt.
+A massive stimulus program during the global financial crisis left a legacy of inflationary pressures and heavy debt.

 Growth in real estate investment, which affects about 40 other industries in China, cooled to 12.4 percent in the first 10 months of 2014 from a year earlier.